Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 She sighed.
 “A lot.
 None of them are as cool as Aunt Alex.”
-She brightened.
+Zoe brightened.
 “She came to visit because my birthday is almost here.
-I’m turning nine.”
+I’m turning six.”

-“I heard.
-We’re all going out to dinner for it.”
+“I know.
+She told me we’re all going out to dinner for it.”

 Decker looked around awkwardly as Zoe continued to watch him.

 “Not the first time I’ve heard that.”